|Call for Papers|

-Spyros Angelopoulos is an Assistant Professor of Information Management at the Tilburg School of Economics and Management, at Tilburg University, in the Netherlands.
-His research focuses on the behaviour of users on online platforms, the adaptation of organizations during digital transformation endeavours, and on security and privacy issues of users on online platforms.
+Spyros Angelopoulos is an Associate Professor at Durham University Business School, in the UK.
+His research focuses on the behavior of users on online platforms, the adaptation of organizations during digital transformation endeavors, and on security and privacy issues of users on online platforms.
 He was selected as 2019-2020 ‘Cloud Faculty Expert’ by Google for his commitment to leading transformation in cloud computing education and research.
 He is also editing a special issue in the Journal of Operations Management, on “Operations Management in the Age of Digital Transformation”.
 He has received best paper awards for his work on data driven research on online platforms.

 H.R.
 Rao is the AT&T Distinguished Chair at the University of Texas at San Antonio College of Business.
 Prior to working at UTSA, Professor Rao was the SUNY Distinguished Service Professor at the University at Buffalo.
 He graduated from Krannert Graduate School of Management at Purdue University.
 Professor Rao was inducted into the UTSA Academy of Distinguished Researchers in 2019.
 He has authored or co-authored more than 200 technical papers, of which more than 125 are published in archival journals.
 Professor Rao was the inaugural recipient of The Bright Internet Award for his contributions to the information systems discipline by KMIS, the Korea Society of Management Information Systems.
 In 2018 Professor Rao was awarded the International Federation for Information Processing (IFIP) Outstanding Service Award for significant service contributions to the field of information systems and information systems security.
 In November 2016, Professor Rao received the prestigious Information Systems Society Distinguished Fellow Award (Class of 2016) for outstanding intellectual contributions to the information systems discipline.
 Rao’s work has received best paper and best paper runner up awards at ISR, AMCIS and ICIS.
 He is co-editor in chief of Information Systems Frontiers, advisory editor of Decision Support Systems, associate editor of ACM TMIS and senior editor at MIS Quarterly.
 Rao was ranked No. 3 in publication productivity internationally in a 2011 CAIS study.